© Vietato l'utilizzo dei contenuti senza autorizzazione

 Longarone

-Dino Buzzati Theater, neoclassical style building
+Dino Buzzati Theatre, neoclassical style building

 The new Church of Santa Maria Immacolata